ray4go/goraygen/README.md

 type Actors struct{}
 ```

-- Use the `// raytasks` comment to mark your Ray tasks struct
+- Use the `// raytasks` comment to mark your Ray task register struct
-- Use the `// rayactors` comment to mark your Ray actor factory struct
+- Use the `// rayactors` comment to mark your Ray actor register struct

 ### 2. Generate Wrapper Code